applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 __Please Note__: Only one type of context button can be visible per screen.

 ###### Navigation Buttons
-This button is responsible for navigation items tat make presentation - present generic screen, open url, open white label screen, etc.
+This button is responsible for navigation items that present a view - present generic screen, open url, open white label screen, etc.

-The number of `navigation button` is defined in the UI Builder, but the style of the navigation bar may create a limitation which would not allow to show more than one button within the suitable view.
+The number of `navigation button` is defined in the UI Builder, but the style of the Navigation Bar may create a limitation which would not allow to show more than one button within the suitable view.

 ![NavigationItemsAdd.png](./Files/NavigationItemsAdd.png)

-Availible Navigation Buttons:
+Available Navigation Buttons:

 | Button type | Description                 | Api button key         | Class in Code              |
 |-------------|-----------------------------| ---------------------- | ---------------------------|